knandersen/dmjx-intelligent-design-2024/modules/module1-teachable-machine/exercise3-your-first-teachable-machine-app.md

-# Exercise 3: Drawing tool
+# Exercise 3: Make a drawing tool using Teachable Machine

 ### Brief